NovaCrypto/SecureString/README.md

 new SecureCharBuffer()
 ```

-For default capacity or 512 chars, or specify capacity with:
+For default capacity of 512 chars, or specify capacity with:

 ```
 SecureCharBuffer.withCapacity(30)